David was born in 1956 in Bulawayo, Zimbabwe. He was educated Dulwich College and Caius, Cambridge, and is an IT consultant.

 He has played for England in 7 Camrose matches, 1 European Championships and 1 World Olympiad

-He coached Britain to Bermuda Bowl silver medal (1987) and victory in the European championships (1991), has coached the highly successful England Women's team over recent years, picking up numerous medals, including victory in the 2016 European Championships, and aided the Senior team in their victory in the 2014 European Championships.
+He coached Britain to Bermuda Bowl silver medal (1987) and victory in the European championships (1991), has coached the highly successful England Women's team over recent years, picking up numerous medals, including victory in the 2016 European Championships and silver medals in the 2013 and 2017 Venice Cups, and aided the Senior team in their victory in the 2014 European Championships.
 He has also acted as NPC for recent Camrose teams.

-He is divorced with no children or pets, and lives in London.
+He is divorced with no children, and lives in London with a cat called Christopher Marlowe.

 He is a popular bridge journalists, writing his own columns and often ghost writing for Zia Mahmood.